gtech-mulearn/IEEE-LAUNCHPAD/profiles/v.s.sabarinath-1@mulearn.md

 ### About Me

-Hey!, I am a second year engineering student pursuing B.Tech in Mechanical Engineering from Mar Baselios College of Engineering and Technology, Trivandrum.
+Hey!, I am a third year engineering student pursuing B.Tech in Mechanical Engineering from Mar Baselios College of Engineering and Technology, Trivandrum.
 Seeking a challenging and growth-oriented environment where I can further enhance my technical expertise while making meaningful contributions to the team's success.